jacobwarduk/pertestimate/README.md

 ## Usage
 `pertestimate(guesstimates [, callback(results)]);`

-The first argument is an object with your 'guesstimates'.
+The first argument is an object with your best 'guesstimates'.
 ```
 {
     best: 3,   // [Number]: The best possible outcome you can imagine, given nothing goes wrong.